 SASLI students are responsible for making their living arrangements.
 This page provides resources to research and secure housing for the eight-week summer session.

 Important: Make sure that your class is confirmed before signing housing contracts or leases.
 Due to the wide variety of available housing during the summer term, housing costs can vary.

-Please note, students awarded Boren-SAFLI funding are required to live in university housing.
-Please visit the SAFLI website for more information.
+Note: Boren-SAFLI students are required to live in university housing; visit the SAFLI website for details.

 Madison has a vibrant co-op community.
 If you are interested in learning more about summer opportunities, please visit http://madisoncommunity.coop/ for the most updated information.

-Parking is limited on and around the UW-Madison campus and it is not recommended to plan to park on campus for classes.
-For information about very limited parking passes, please visit the UW-Madison Transportation Services website.
+Parking is severely limited on and around the UW-Madison campus and is not recommended for attending classes.
+For information about the minimal availability of parking passes, please visit the UW-Madison Transportation Services website.

 Public transportation is one popular way to get around.
 Information about your free bus pass is located here, and you can plan your route to campus here.
 Madison is also bike-friendly; visit the City of Madison Transportation and Madison B-cycle Bike Sharing to learn more!